 One hundred ninety-three individuals associated with Yale Athletics have taken part in modern (post-1896) Olympic competition, more participants than many countries can claim.
 One hundred sixty-eight Yale athletes have competed in the Games for a total of 113 medals, 63 of them gold, and 19 Eli coaches have led Olympic teams.
-Yale was most recently represented at the 2006 Winter Games in Turin, Italy, by women's ice hockey player Helen Resor' 09 and in the 2004 Summer Games in Athens, Greece by students Sada Jacobson' 06 in sabre, Eleni Benson' 05 competing on the Greek women's soccer team, and Patricia Miranda, Law' 07, in wrestling, and by six graduates of Yale.
+Yale was most recently represented at the 2006 Winter Games in Turin, Italy, by women's ice hockey player Helen Resor '09 and in the 2004 Summer Games in Athens, Greece by students Sada Jacobson '06 in sabre, Eleni Benson '05 competing on the Greek women's soccer team, and Patricia Miranda, Law '07, in wrestling, and by six graduates of Yale.
 Ms. Jacobson won a bronze medal in the sabre competition.

+http://yalebulldogs.ocsn.com

-More than 55 percent of Yale undergraduates play intramural sports and fully 90 percent use some part of the recreational physical education facilities on a regular basis. novices, and each year more than 2,500 students participate.
+More than 800 students participate in intercollegiate athletics each year.
+More than 55 percent of Yale undergraduates play intramural sports and fully 90 percent use some part of the recreational physical education facilities on a regular basis. games are open to everyone (except current varsity athletes), from one-time high school stars to unskilled novices, and each year more than 2,500 students participate.
 The twelve colleges compete throughout the year in over thirty sport activities; the college placing highest overall wins the coveted Tyng Cup.

 Student-run club sports provide an important resource for those who want to participate in a program with a flexible schedule or in sports that are not offered by most U.S. colleges.
 These include many unique activities such as mountaineering, fishing, and kayaking, as well as competitive sports like biking, sailing, skiing, trap and skeet, rugby, ultimate frisbee, and equestrian sports.
 Approximately eight hundred students are active in myriad club sports over the course of the year.

 Many students prefer less structured athletic activity.
 Some enjoy the relaxation provided by informal pick-up games of basketball or squash, and some maintain their own programs of physical conditioning, most often weight training, jogging, or swimming.
 The gym is available for all these uses, and in addition limited facilities are found in many of the residential colleges.
 Those who want to learn a new sport or refine their skills can take classes offered at the Payne Whitney Gymnasium, where each week more than 125 hours of instruction are provided-including aerobics, racquet sports, dance, yoga, pilates, and weight-training classes.

 Facilities.
 Payne Whitney Gymnasium, located on the central campus, is one of the most elaborate indoor athletic complexes in the world.
 It houses the John J. Lee Amphitheater used for competitive men's and women's varsity basketball and women's volleyball and gymnastics; the Robert J. H. Kiphuth Exhibition Pool; a fifty-meter practice pool; a practice cage for polo; fifteen international squash courts; and facilities for fencing, gymnastics, rowing, wrestling, martial arts, general exercise, and dance.
-The Colonel William K. Lanman, Jr. Center (housing basketball, volleyball, badminton, and a three-lane indoor running track), the Adrian C. Israel Fitness Center, the Brady Squash Center, and the
+The Colonel William K. Lanman, Jr. Center (housing basketball, volleyball, badminton, and a three-lane

+In 1894, Yale's football team reflected the makeup of the undergraduate population; today, varsity athletes reflect the more diverse student body.